-FRANKFORT, Ky. -- Disaster recovery officials urge recipients of federal grants to use the money wisely and to keep receipts and other documentation for at least three years as proof the funds were spent as intended.
+TRENTON, N.J. -- Disaster recovery officials urge recipients of federal grants to use the money wisely.

 Upon releasing the funds by direct deposit or check, the Federal Emergency Management Agency sent every recipient a letter providing important information about the grant and outlining how the money can be spent.

-Officials say grants are for repairs, temporary housing and other approved disaster-related costs.
-Kentuckians with questions should call FEMA's Helpline, 800-621-FEMA (3362).
+Disaster-related grants are for repairs, temporary housing and other approved disaster-related costs.
+New Jerseyans who have questions about their grants should call FEMA’s Helpline at 800-621-FEMA (3362).

 Housing funds may be used for:

-- Reimbursement for lodging expenses directly related to the disaster - receipts for these expenses will be requested if the home sustained damages.
+- Reimbursement for lodging expenses directly related to the disaster – receipts for these expenses will be requested if the house sustained damages.

-- Rental assistance - applicants who must remain in temporary housing for a longer period than the initial assistance covers may request more assistance until their home can be occupied or other permanent housing arrangements can be made.
-They also must turn in proper receipts to receive further assistance.
+- Rental assistance – applicants who must remain in temporary housing for a longer period than the initial assistance grant covers may request more assistance until their home can be occupied or other permanent housing arrangements can be made.
+Disaster-related grant recipients also must turn in proper receipts to receive further assistance.

 Recipients of Other Needs Assistance may use the funds for:

-Grant recipients are required to sign a declaration and a release certifying all funds will be spent on the expenses for which they are intended.
+Disaster-related grant recipients are required to sign a declaration and a release certifying that all funds will be spent on the expenses for which they are intended.

-Without correct contact information, applicants may miss important correspondence or phone calls about their applications for assistance or payments.
+If FEMA does not have the correct contact information, applicants may miss important letters or phone calls about their applications for assistance or payment status.

 By law, FEMA grants, which are taxpayer dollars, cannot duplicate payments from other sources.
 For example, if a grant recipient receives an insurance settlement covering expenses already paid for by FEMA, those duplicated funds must be reimbursed to FEMA.